-Delivering a purposeful. engaging and challenging curriculum, alongside the behaviour strategies works for the vast majority of the children the majority of the time.
-The Year Group and Phase Leader are available to support staff embed the behaviour management strategies as described in the Behaviour Policy The leaders also ensure the self-regulation toolkit is being promoted by staff and used by children.
+the vast majority of the children the majority of the Have I adopted strategies used by other colleagues? support staff embed the behaviour management strategies as described in the Behaviour Policy The leaders also ensure the self-regulation toolkit is being promoted by staff and used by children.
 However, there can be occasions when a child does not remain engaged and/or becomes disruptive.